How do I upload a document on the OSAP website?

 What if I didn’t receive sufficient OSAP?

 A Student Loans and Awards Officer is available to review your submitted OSAP application with you.
-Check our website under Contacts for counselling hours.
+Check our Contacts page for counselling hours.
 No appointment is required.
 Please bring two pieces of government photo ID and your student ID card to discuss personal information.

 Can I get OSAP funding for taking over a 100% course load?